 When the sauce is thickened, 8-10 minutes, add the chicken back to the pan.
 Or if you like a bit more sauce you can add the optional thickener before the sauce thickens on it’s own, at about the 5 minute mark in the cooking time.

 Cook to warm the chicken and combine it with the sauce.
+Season to taste with salt and pepper.
 Then sprinkle with the green onions and sesame seeds before serving.

 - Category: Dinner